 - CDT - mom's 1-month before kidding; Kids 8 weeks and 12 weeks booster.

 - Grain - Free choice grower with decoquinate as a coccidiostat for the kids.
-This has recently been a little harder to find, so we do go with unmedicated feed some years.
 We cannot use rumensin as we have horses on the property and I won't take the risk.
 The toltrazuril (below) has been a good substitute to use as needed, and our outdoor spaces have been increased.

 - Inforce pneumonia vaccine to all kids before they hit the show ring